 You might be wondering why I spent the better part of this post talking about the ‘language of symbols’ that dreams speak in, only to present you with an example to the contrary.
-Dream figures can and do address us in common speech quite commonly, but that is not a reason – that is just a fact.
-Having reflected on it for a while, I think I have one or two insights.
+Dream figures can and do address us in common speech, but it is the symbolic context in which they do so which is of paramount importance.

 Last year, I started seeing an analyst.
-To compromise the integrity of the vas bene clausum – the ‘well sealed vessel’ – of the therapeutic space would be counterproductive and inappropriate; I bring it up because one consequence of entering analysis was my starting to keep a dream diary.
+One consequence of entering analysis was my starting to keep a dream diary.
 I noted my dreams down diligently whenever they came, be that the middle of the night, the early morning, or (now and again) the middle of the day.
 And I thought about them.
 I started reading Jungian psychology, poring over descriptions of those evocative archetypes and stories of transformation.

-My dreams were more numerous and vivid than they had ever been before, and Jung’s assertion that ‘Constant observation pays the unconscious a tribute that more or less guarantees its co-operation’ C.G.
-Jung, Aion, Routledge (London, 1968) seemed to be ringing true.
+My dreams were more numerous and vivid than they had ever been before, and Jung’s assertion that ‘Constant observation pays the unconscious a tribute that more or less guarantees its co-operation’ (C.G.
+Jung, Aion) seemed to be ringing true.
 My intentions were good, but I was thinking too much – trying to dominate my unconscious with the new knowledge I was proudly accruing.
 I took the archetypes like a costume rack to my dreams, conjuring Great Mothers here, Tricksters there, Shadows in the corners.
 I could sense meaning in my unconscious, but I couldn’t reach it.

 ‘Between the window’s outside and inside